 The district works diligently to maintain compliance with federal and state law governing asbestos in school buildings.
 A copy of the district's Asbestos Management Plan is available in the superintendent's office.
-If you have any questions or would like to examine the district's plan in more detail, please contact Mr. Russell Luck the district's Asbestos Designated Person, at (903)434-8666.
+If you have any questions or would like to examine the district's plan in more detail, please contact Mr. Russell Luck the district's designated asbestos coordinator, at (903)575-2000.